 KidTripster Tip: Start with the Moon as your first target.

 Think of geocaching as a treasure hunt.
 I've done it several times with my cub scout den, but it also can be a fun family outing.

 Here's how it works: you download the Geocaching app (iPhone, Android) and create an account.
 Next search for a geocache, a specific location where a small container holding small trinkets is hidden.
 There are two million geocaches worldwide, so you likely can find one nearby.
 Then start navigating toward that site.
 When you find the cache, sign the log and exchange trinkets, if you'd like.
 Younger kids, especially, will delight in their accomplishment!

 KidTripster Tip: Make sure to bring small items to trade.
 Fast food kids' meal prizes work well.

 Sometimes your kids just need a little motivation to get moving.
-Both Map My Hike (iPhone, Android) and Trail Tracker (iPhone, Android) are apps that track just how far they go on foot or by bike.
+Both Map My Hike (iPhone, Android) and AllTrails: Hike, Run & Cycle (iPhone, Android) are apps that track just how far they go on foot or by bike.
 If your kids are like mine, they'll likely make a competition out of it.
 AllTrails also has an extensive database of more than 60,000 trails which you can filter by length, rating, and difficulty.
 It highlights trails that are dog- or kid-friendly.